TheCreatorGrey/thecreatorgrey/README.md

-Hello,
-I'm a Python and JavaScript developer with 5ish years of total experience.
+Hello, I'm a hobbyist programmer.
+I mostly write in Python and JavaScript with about 5 and 3 years of experience respectively.

-If you want to see some of my stuff, heres my portfolio :}
+Here's muh 'folio
 https://thecreatorgrey.com